WELCOME

-The Rare Advocacy Movement (RAM) is the first community-based network dedicated to protecting the interests of the global community of people living with rare conditions, chronic & progressive disabilities, medical complexities and their families.
-RAM represents a unified rare disease patient and carer ecosystem that works through specialized collaborations, across the globe, to address the mutual needs of the patient and carer community, from the community-based perspective.
-RAM is committed to transparency, the empowerment of patients and their families living with chronic rare diseases, the correction of harmful systemic biases and assumptions, the dissolution of siloed patient-dedicated resources and the removal of harmful bottlenecks from the rare disease ecosystem.
-RAM's goal is to pave a community-based path for people living with rare medical conditions to have equitable access to the opportunity to thrive.
+The Rare Advocacy Movement (RAM) is a community-based three-phased event dedicated to protecting the interests of the rare disease community, through specialized collaborations that aim to address the mutual needs of rare disease patients, caregivers, care partners and their families.
+RAM is committed to transparency, the empowerment of rare disease patients and their families, connecting infrastructure gaps that directly impact the livelihood of rare disease people, and the dissolution of harmful bottlenecks.
+RAM's goal is to pave a community-based path for people living with rare debilitating conditions to access opportunities to thrive.

 400 million people are living with or are suspected of havING a rare disease worldwide